Lagos corridor into the US

 Africa-scale is macro context.
 Not a US category.

-Why Lagos principals arrive here.
+Why Lagos owners arrive here.

 The American buyer is not asking for less Africa.
 They are asking for the US category, the US peer set, and the US outcome that sits inside the African operating record.
 House view on Lagos to US entry